 If you've ever heard someone say "I don't like the taste of freshwater fish," they're probably just eating the wrong species.
-The truth is, the best tasting freshwater fish can rival any expensive saltwater catch—and for under $5 per pound.
+The truth is, the best tasting freshwater fish can rival any expensive saltwater catch—and for under $5 per pound when you catch them yourself.

 Best of all?
 These fish are readily available across North America, making them accessible alternatives to pricey ocean catches that can cost as much as a car payment over time.